xrazis/haris.razis.com/content/posts/balkan-tet.md

 align=center link="/blog/balkan-tet/PXL_20240614_134923285.jpg" target="_blank" >}}

 With an extra day left, we decided to stay in Ioannina and then take the Greek TET to Spercheiada through Agrafa.
 Unfortunately, the Tenere had other plans and started leaking oil from the previously repaired spot.
-Luckily we found a stronger metal glue at Ioannina, and repaired it without loosing any of the oil.
+Luckily, we found a stronger metal glue at Ioannina, and repaired it without losing any of the oil.
 Because we lost a couple of hours in that process and had a lot of riding to get to Spercheiada we decided to skip that part and go straight to Athens.

 # Wrap up

 Being our first major off-road motorcycle journey, we learned a lot.

 - Enduro clothing is the way to go for such trips.
-Although disadvantageous on a highway crash their off-road and high temperature comfort is unparalleled.
+Although disadvantageous on a highway, crash their off-road and
+- high-temperature comfort is unparalleled.
 - Camping can be challenging for two people on motorcycles.
 An alternative approach we're interested in trying involves setting up a stationary camp and exploring the surroundings, rather than camping along the way when covering long distances.
-- 30 liters are enough to carry your personal belongings and tools.
+- Thirty liters are enough to carry your personal belongings and tools.
-- A break of 1-2 days in the middle of the trip is necessary for rest.
+- A break of 1–2 days in the middle of the trip is necessary for rest.
 - The rack-less panniers take some time to figure out, but once you do, you almost forget they're on the bike.
-- What can go wrong, will go wrong.
+- What can go wrong will go wrong.

 Up next is Cappadocia with a pillion!